Ultimate Fargo Real Estate Investing Guide for 2026

 Price to Rent Ratio

-Price to rent ratio (p/r) is a market signal that shows you how much you can predict to charge for rent.
-If median property prices are strong and median rents are low — a high p/r, it will take longer for an investment to repay your costs and reach profitability.
-The lower rent you can collect the higher the p/r, with a low p/r illustrating a stronger rent market.
+Price to rent ratio (p/r) is a market signal that shows you how much you can expect to collect for rent.
+If median home prices are high and median rents are low — a high p/r, it will take longer for an investment to pay for itself and attain profitability.
+You are trying to see a lower p/r to be confident that you can price your rental rates high enough for acceptable returns.

 Median Gross Rents